Smoke Gases

 Accidents and Incidents

-Several Accident Reports discuss the generation, propagation and avoidance of smoke gases during aircraft cabin fires at length, in association with the evacuation issues which may apply.
-Although it took place as long ago as 1985, and many of its 31 Safety Recommendations have since been implemented, the UK AAIB Report into the Boeing 737-200 fire which occurred during and after a rejected takeoff at Manchester, UK is still one of the most comprehensive documentations of an actual cabin fire in which the primary hazard was smoke.
+Several accident reports discuss the generation, propagation, and avoidance of smoke gases during aircraft cabin fires at length, in association with the evacuation issues which may apply.
+Although it took place in 1985, and many of its 31 safety recommendations have since been implemented, the UK AAIB Report into the Boeing 737-200 fire which occurred during and after a rejected takeoff at Manchester, UK is still one of the most comprehensive documentations of an actual cabin fire in which the primary hazard was smoke.

 Other events where cabin air contamination was experienced: